 Do not open during cooking, until it has completed its cycle and cooled down.
 Opening during any stage of operation can cause a dangerous malfunction and may lead to personal injury.

-Keep clear of the Instant Pot safety release valve
+Keep clear of the Instant Pot release valve

 Don’t place hands or face over the exhaust valve (steam release handle) while the Instant Pot is in operation or cooling down.

-Exhaust from a pressurized cooking vessel can release hot air, steam and liquid under high pressure that may cause injury if you are too close to it.
+Exhaust from a pressurized cooking vessel can release hot air, steam and liquid under high pressure that could impact you if you are too close to it.

 Don’t move the Instant Pot while it is in operation.
 Wait until the cooking cycle has finished and pressure has been released before moving or taking the lid off of your pot.